arcticfrostx/i3-dotfiles/README.md

 wal -i '/home/YOURUSERNAME/i3-rice/background1.jpg'

-# "Where are the rest of your programs?"

-I'm too lazy to install polybar, so no status bar for you.
-Also it's bloat and that's not a good look.

-No login manager, I have my system autologin and startx immediately.

-I use dmenu to launch programs, and I don't have a file manager.

 # If you have any questions, open an issue ticket, and I'll ignore it for like three or four days until responding.
 Thank you for your cooperation.